 What we don't: Limited hardshell options and not the most affordable softshells.

-Long before they became mainstream among the casual outdoors crowd, rooftop tents were popular among rugged off-road adventurers in areas like western Europe, South Africa, and Australia.
+Long before they became mainstream among the casual outdoors crowd, rooftop tents were popular among rugged off-road adventurers in areas like Western Europe, South Africa, and Australia.
 And while a few luxury overseas models managed to make their way across the pond, up until a decade ago, there were no U.S.-based companies making affordable rooftop tents for the masses.
-Then in 2010, following a surf trip in Venezuela—a country with a thriving rooftop tent scene—Evan Currid founded Tepui, a company that popularized rooftop tents in the States and simultaneously positioned itself as the go-to brand.
-Car-accessory giant Thule acquired Tepui in 2018, but their products and overall quality remain unchanged.
-Inside Tepui Low Pro rooftop tent
+Then, in 2010, following a surf trip in Venezuela—a country with a thriving rooftop tent scene—Evan Currid founded Tepui, a company that popularized rooftop tents in the States and simultaneously positioned itself as the go-to brand.
+Car-accessory giant Thule acquired Tepui in 2018 and has expanded its offerings beyond the Tepui models, but the products and overall quality remain unchanged.

-Thule Tepui’s tents are well-built and easy to operate, widely available (they’re one of the few brands carried by REI Co-op), and reasonably priced—a combination that makes them popular among casual weekenders and first-time rooftop tent buyers.
-You won’t find ultra-premium hardshells here (for these, we recommend brands like iKamper, Roofnest, and Autohome below), and there are certainly cheaper softshells on the market (check out 23Zero or Smittybilt), but Thule Tepui tents are built to last and will get you outside with minimal hassle.
-What’s more, Thule Tepui offers a full range of accessories such as LED light strips, sheet sets, boot bags, and awnings, which is great news for those looking for a one-stop shop.
+Thule Tepui’s tents are well built and easy to operate, widely available, and reasonably priced—a combination that makes them popular among casual weekenders and first-time rooftop tent buyers.
+You won’t find ultra-premium hardshells here (for these, we recommend brands like iKamper, Roofnest, and Autohome below), and there are certainly cheaper softshells on the market (check out 23Zero or Smittybilt), but Thule tents are built to last and will get you outside with minimal hassle.
+What’s more, Thule offers a full range of accessories such as LED light strips, sheet sets, boot bags, and awnings, which is great news for those looking for a one-stop shop.

 iKamper